JDT Inc.

 Service · AI Automation

 Most agencies sell AI as a buzzword.
-We design and operate the systems — lead enrichment, audience modeling, content workflows, brand-voice generation, and reporting agents — that compress weeks of manual work into hours, with senior humans still in the loop where it matters.
+We build and run the actual systems: lead enrichment, customer research, content workflows, and reports that write themselves.
+People stay in the loop wherever judgment matters.

 Outcomes